plixlabdev/plixlab/docs/source/molecule.rst

-Proteins
+Molecules
 ==========

-A protein can be added with the tag ``molecule``
+A molecule can be added with the tag ``molecule``

 .. code-block:: python

-  from plix import Slide
+  from plixlab import Slide

   Slide().molecule('9B31').show()

-.. import_example:: protein
+.. import_example:: molecule

 | where ``9B31`` is an ID from `PDB Database <pdb>`_